-The ketogenic diet is used as a method for treating seizures and has been recommended for certain mitochondrial/metabolic disorders.
-The ketogenic diet is used when a child's seizures have not been satisfactorily controlled with adequate trials of medications or when a child has experienced undesirable effects from the various seizure drugs.
-An important requirement for beginning the diet is a commitment from those who will be taking care of the child, as the diet requires extra time and effort and must be followed exactly, especially during the first months.
+The ketogenic diet is a way of treating patients with poorly controlled epilepsy.
+The ketogenic diet is used when a child's seizures have not been controlled with medications or when a child has had bad side effects from the various seizure drugs.
+The ketogenic diet requires extra time and effort and must be followed exactly, especially during the first months.

-The word "ketogenic" refers to ketone bodies that are products of fat breakdown.
-The ketogenic diet is specifically planned to meet all of your child's caloric requirements for growth and development, but it does contain excess fat and it contains only limited carbohydrate and protein.
-The diet works by changing how the brain obtains its energy to function.
-Instead of getting energy from sugar, the brain will get energy from fat.
-Precisely how this helps to control seizures is not known; both high fat and low carbohydrate may be important for seizure control.
+The word "ketogenic" refers to ketone bodies that come from the breakdown of fat.
+The ketogenic diet is specifically planned to meet all of your child's calorie needs for growth and development, but it does contain high fat, low carbohydrate, and adequate protein.
+Instead of getting energy from sugar, the brain will get energy from the breakdown of fat.
+Exactly how this helps to control seizures is not known; both high fat and low carbohydrate may be important for seizure control.
 About half of the patients on this diet have more than 50% reduction in the number of seizures; about 20-30% may have more than 90% reduction in seizures.
 Less than 10% of patients on the ketogenic diet may have no seizures at all.

 The ketogenic diet is not new.
-It has been effectively used for many years and has decreased the frequency of seizures in thousands of patients.
-Prior to beginning the diet, we will request that you become as familiar as possible with the rationale for using the diet.
-It is essential that you learn what will be required in planning and preparing the diet.
+It has been effectively used for many years and has decreased the rate of seizures in thousands of patients.
+Before beginning the diet, please become as familiar as possible with the reasons for using the diet.
+It is very important that you learn what you need to do in planning and preparing the diet.
 In addition, you should be aware of the possible side effects of the diet.

-If your child is helped by the diet and seizures are more controlled, your child may remain on the diet for two to three years, or longer.
-The length of time on the diet will be determined by multiple factors including the extent to which the diet benefits your child, the effective weaning your child off of seizure medications, and your willingness to prepare and continue the diet.
+If your child is helped by the diet and seizures are better controlled, your child may remain on the ketogenic diet for two to three years, or longer.
+The length of time on the diet will be determined by several factors, including how well the diet helps your child, whether your child can be weaned off seizure medications, and your willingness to continue the diet.

 Can't find the health information you’re looking for?